4c hair growth explained

 Increase your vitamin intake

 By now it is no secret that vitamins stimulate hair growth.
 They help your scalp stay healthy by increasing the blood flow and helping the hair follicles receive as many nutrients as needed.
 Luckily, you can take vitamins through different avenues.
-Hair is known to grow at a faster rate during summer, which is due to Vitamin D. Vitamin A and C produce sebum which is needed to add moisture to your scalp thus strengthening the hair shaft.
+Hair is known to grow at a faster rate during summer, which is due to Vitamin D, Vitamin A, and C produce sebum which is needed to add moisture to your scalp thus strengthening the hair shaft.
 And lastly, Vitamin E is an antioxidant that promotes healthy hair growth as well.
+You can increase your vitamin intake by using these simple hair vitamin gummies.

 Improve your diet